NiccoloBargioni/ZTronProblemSolver/README.md

 ###### Please note:

 1. Solving a search problem involves heavy computation.
 It is discouraged to invoke `.solve(_:)` from the main thread synchronously, since it's likely to freeze the user interface for some time (that depends on the device's performance).
 2. When `State` is a reference type, or an array of reference types, `func getResult(action: Action, node: SearchNode<State, Action>) throws -> State` should be defined in a way that it doesn't modify `node.state` directly.
-A deep copy of the array should be performed instead, and then returned.
-Favour immutable types instead (refer to Joshua Bloch: Effective Java - Third Edition, Item #17).
+When `State` is an array of reference types or a mutable reference type, a deep copy should be performed instead, modified, and then returned, otherwise, if it's an array of value types, a shallow copy suffices, Favour immutable types for `State` generic (refer to Joshua Bloch: Effective Java - Third Edition, Item #17).
 3. When using `AStar`, the `heuristic: (SearchNode<State, Action>) -> Float` closure should be designed to produce its result in `O(1)` time with respect to the size of `$0.state`.

 ## Usage Example